NexoosBR/nx_challenge/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This project is a simple backend service that create a loan and calcule the pmt, you can also retrieve the information passing the loan id.
+This project is a simple backend service that create a loan with calculed pmt, you can also retrieve the information passing the loan id.

 ### Some libraries used